LAOGOU-666/ComfyUI-LG_HotReload/README_en.md

 - 📁 Support for web files: Automatically sync the web directory content of nodes
 - 🔍 Route hot reloading: Support real-time updates for API routes

+## New Features

+- Added exclude module configuration for hot reload, allowing you to configure which modules to exclude from hot reloading.
+Here's how to use it:
+  1. Click the settings button
+  2. Find the HotReload option
+  3. Click to open configuration
+  4. Enter the module name to exclude in the input box (custom node folder name, you can also check the console to get it)
+  5. Click add to exclude the specified module from hot reloading

 ## Usage

 1. Clone the repository to the `custom_nodes` directory of ComfyUI: